RossMcMillan92/ITCSS-Sass-Structure/README.md

   }
 ```

-If you must nest tag selectors within a class, try to minimalise code which you'll have to undo later. e.g.
+If you must nest tag selectors within a class, try not to be too broad with specificity like the following:
 ```
 .header{
   a {